 If you are able to wake up even 15 minutes earlier, you can find time to read the Bible and say a prayer before you get your day started.
 Once you’ve had your devotion you can check your planner, do a few minutes of exercise and get ready to be productive.

 3. Get dressed.
-If you are a full time homemaker, getting dressed doesn’t always seem worth it.
+If you are a full-time homemaker, getting dressed doesn’t always seem worth it.
 You might often find yourself hanging out in your comfy sweats all day, hair in a messy bun, and forgetting to take a shower… a little too often.
-But, if you wake up and get dressed to meet the day, you will be more productive and take your job as homemaker more seriously.
+But, if you wake up and get dressed to meet the day, you will be more productive and take your job as a homemaker more seriously.

 4. Make a plan.
 As a homemaker, if you don’t plan your days… then it’s sort of like you’re just letting life happen.
 Instead, make a plan!
 A planner can help you organize your time and remember to get stuff done, but so will a piece of paper and pen.
-Write down a short to do list each morning.
+Write down a short to-do list each morning.
 Try not to schedule more than one thing per hour if you have young children.
 It’s just too much!
-Decide what 3 things need to be done – your must dos.
+Decide what 3 things need to be done – your must-dos.
 And then see how much you can cross off your list.